Setting Up Your Monitor

 - Place the monitor panel screen down on the flat, soft area.

-- Place the wall mounting arm onto the back of the monitor.
-Line up the holes of the arm with the mounting holes in the back of the monitor.
+- Place the wall mounting arm on the back of the monitor.
+Line up the holes of the arm with the VESA mounting holes in the back of the monitor.

 - Insert the four screws into the mounting holes and tighten.

 - See the user’s manual that came with the wall mounting arm (purchased separately) for instructions on attaching it to the wall.

 Step 2: Connecting the monitor to the computer

 WARNING:To reduce the risk of electric shock or damage to your equipment:

 - Do not disable the power cord grounding plug.
 The grounding plug is an important safety feature.
 Plug the power cord into a grounded electrical outlet.

 - Be sure the grounded power outlet you plug the power cord into is easily accessible to the operator and located as close to the equipment as possible.
 Route the power code to prevent objects being placed on it or someone walking on it.